 Natural stone – ceramic

 Ceramic only has a limited capacity to deform plastically.
 Strong impact in the edge area may lead to fissures and even chipping and breaking of the material.
-A ceramic top can sometimes feature small pigments in a different colour.
+A ceramic top can sometimes feature small pigments in a different color.
 These cannot be avoided during the manufacturing process and are typical features of the material that do not represent a fault.
 Avoid placing hot objects directly onto the surface by using appropriate coasters.
 Ceramic has a stain repellent surface, which can effortlessly be cleaned with a damp cotton cloth or a foam sponge, commercial cleaner (e.g. glass cleaner) or soapy water.
 Wipe the cleaned areas dry in order to avoid chalk residue.

 Since each piece is formed and glazed by hand, you may find slight imperfections.
 These are intentional and are part of the character of the individual piece.
 All of our tableware are glazed with lead free, food-safe glazes.
 In some cases and by Raku ceramics we recommend using a piece only for decorative use, not for food.
 These pieces are called “Decorative” pieces and a description is given on why it is not recommended for food.